 By CHARISSE DE LOS REYES

-IndyKids: How did you get interested in working with children?
+IndyKids: How did you get interested in working in cancer research?

 What is the best part of your job?

 The best part of my job is interacting with the other scientists I work with.
 We talk about experiments and figure out what to do next to get great results.
 This way, I know that there is hope in helping those with cancer.

 Any tips for kids who want to do research on finding cures for illnesses/diseases?

 If you like solving puzzles, cancer research will be great for you.